joaovitortc/TravelGenie/README.md

 │   └── screenshots/
 │
 ├── app/
-│   ├── (tabs)/                #  where index.jsx can be found, home screen of the application
+│   ├── (tabs)/                #  Where index.jsx can be found, home screen of the application
 │   └── journey/               #  All the User Journey screens and logic when user press "Get Started" │   └── plans/                 #  My Plans and Plan Detail screens │   └── profile/               #  Login/Signup and Profile screens